Frequently asked questions for small business owners seeking to learn more about how to successfully apply for credit.

 6. Are there benefits to separate personal and business expenses?

 Yes, separating business and personal expenses will provide insight into the operation of your business as well as numerous advantages for operational, tax, and credit purposes.

-Wells Fargo offers both unsecured and secured credit products.
-Secured credit products are repaid out of the general assets of the business, but in addition may be repaid out of collateral (assets) pledged to the lender to secure the loan, while unsecured credits are repaid only out of the general assets of the business available at the time of collection.
+Wells Fargo offers both secured and unsecured credit products.
+Secured credit products are repaid out of the general assets of the business but may be repaid out of collateral (assets) pledged to the lender to secure the loan if necessary.
+While, unsecured credit loans and lines are repaid only out of the general assets of the business available at the time of collection.

 Credit cards, term loans, and lines of credit are typically unsecured.
 However, Wells Fargo does offer secured cards and lines of credit — secured by personal or business liquid assets (e.g., CDs and savings accounts).

 Equipment loans are secured by the equipment or vehicles being purchased with loan proceeds.